 AutoGen remains a serious option for technical teams because Microsoft still positions it as an open-source programming framework for building AI agents and applications, including autonomous and human-in-the-loop workflows.
 The docs also point new users toward AutoGen Studio, a web-based UI for prototyping with agents without writing code, which makes it more accessible than many people assume.

-The important note here is strategic: the GitHub repository now explicitly tells new users to also check Microsoft Agent Framework, while stating that AutoGen will continue to be maintained and receive bug fixes and critical security patches.
+The important note here is strategic: the GitHub repository now also points new users toward Microsoft Agent Framework, while stating that AutoGen will continue to be maintained and receive bug fixes and critical security patches.
 That does not kill AutoGen, but it does mean businesses should evaluate whether they are betting on a long-term default path or using it for specific internal builds.

 Verdict

-Use OpenClaw when you want a high-action assistant that touches real apps and communications.
+Use OpenClaw when you want a high-action assistant that touches real apps and communications, and you can supervise it.

 Use CrewAI when you want to build business agents faster with a clearer product layer.